Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Good to know: In addition to high-speed internet, Cox offers Voice Home Phone, which lets you make unlimited calls to friends and family in the U.S., Canada, and Mexico.

-Cox StraightUp Internet Plan: Perfect for Those Who Don’t Like Contracts
+Cox StraightUp Internet Plan: For Those Who Don’t Want a Credit Check

 Lastly, the prepaid StraightUp Internet Plan provides both speed and several value incentives.
 It starts at $50 per month with no contracts, hidden fees, or credit checks.
 The price is also locked in for three years, which is a plus for those who want consistency and no price hikes.
-This plan provides speeds up to 100 Mbps, which is a happy medium between the Starter and Essential plans.
+This plan provides speeds up to 100 Mbps.
 You also get a free modem with this option.
-StraightUp is a great plan for seniors who don’t want to commit to a long-term contract and or just have one or two devices connected to the internet at a time.

 Does Cox Offer a Senior Internet Discount?